tytydraco/yessleep/out/My_Unborn_Child_Is_Speaking_To_Me_I_Hope_I_Have_The_Strength_To_Do_What_Needs_To_Be_Done.md

 “They fill your head with false prophecies.
 They conspire against you Mother!”

 That was all it had said.
 Part of me wanted to believe the unborn child.
 But, I could not let it be born.
-I cannot and will not willfully allow that into this world.That night I sat in heavy thought.
+I cannot and will not willfully allow that into this world.

+That night I sat in heavy thought.
 I stared at what lay before me.
 I know not the true intentions of the birth of this thing within me.
 I somehow still found it within myself to have a capacity for love for it.
 I knew not if it were telling the truth about my vision in the church, or what would happen if it were lying to me.
 I guess I just wanted the fantasy to never end.
 But, deep in my heart I knew that all it was a fantasy.
 Before me stood my ultimatum.
 There was a coat hanger I bent into a long rod with a hooked end.
 I was prepared to do anything necessary to keep my vision in the church from becoming reality.
 As I begun inserting the hanger in me the voice rang out:

 “You stupid fucking whore!
 Your efforts are in vain!”